 Your Scores May Provide a Counterpoint for Less-Than-Perfect Customer Reviews

 We live in an imperfect world, and things do happen.
 If your business profile on top review websites happens to have reviews that touch on health concerns, such as customers claiming that your food made them sick, then there is no better antidote than a highly prominent health-inspection score or certificate of excellence.
 By providing official scores, you can demonstrate a commitment to the highest standards in food safety and cleanliness that will minimize the validity of customer reviews addressing similar concerns.
-Read more about the ways health and safety public authorities are using reviews from popular websites to investigate issues related to sanitation.

 An Important Caveat